RomeHein/pimodule/README.md

 ## Running the tests

 Tests seem a bit useless here as functions are very simple wrappers of the i2c-bus node library (which is heavily tested).
-But I would make sure the library match the current implementation of the PiModule firmware before using pimodule.
+However I would make sure the library matches the current implementation of the PiModule firmware before using pimodule.
-You can check that by running directly on the raspberry pi
+You can check that by running directly on the raspberry pi:

 ```
 npm run check